naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Monday 14 August 2023 05:30:29 AM UTC
+*last update of this page is Wednesday 16 August 2023 05:30:04 AM UTC

 <center>